By Alison Bate

 I’m finally legal, after five months of zoom-zooming around Hanoi.

-Yesterday, I went to pick up my Vietnamese motorbike license, after a long, tortuous but entertaining ride.
+Yesterday, I went to pick up my Vietnamese motorbike license, after a tortuous but entertaining journey.

 Like nearly everyone here in Hanoi, I’ve broken rules that I wouldn’t dream of flouting in Canada.
-I’ve ridden my Yamaha Nuovo daily without a license and without insurance; I’ve carried passengers without a helmet; and occasionally even ridden the wrong way down main roads.
-All because that’s what the Hanoians do, and it’s simply the best way to get around the city.
+Ridden my Yamaha Nouvo daily without a license and without insurance; carried passengers without a helmet; and occasionally even ridden the wrong way down main roads.
+That’s what Hanoians do, and it’s simply the best way to get around the city.

-It’s a nerve-wracking experience at first, driving on the crazy, noisy no-rules streets.
-After a while, though, you get used the rhythm of the traffic and learn to never look back.
+It’s nerve-wracking at first, driving on the crazy, noisy no-rules streets.
+But after a while, you get used the rhythm of the roads and learn to never look back – only ahead.

 I’ve never been stopped by the police and if I had been, the advice was simple: pretend you don’t speak any Vietnamese.
 As most of the police don’t speak English, either, they are very reluctant to stop westerners or Tays, as we are called.